 But money is a concern for most people when they're looking for a new smartphone, and the big price step up may be questionable for most people when you put the stats side-by-side with the iPhone 11.

-You can now find it cheaper since the debut of the iPhone 12 Pro though, so you may want to consider this over the latest handset.
+You can now find it cheaper since the debut of the iPhone 12 Pro and iPhone 13 Pro though, so you may want to consider this over the latest handsets.

 Read our full iPhone 11 Pro review